ghanshyampratap/samsung-riscv/README.md

 ---

-# 🚀 Task -1 :- Create a "samsung-riscv" repo, install RISC-V toolchain, follow lab videos, capture snapshots with date/time, and upload to GitHub.
+# 🚀 Task -1 :-
+Task is to set up the essential tools for the RISC-V internship, including creating the "samsung-riscv" repo, installing the RISC-V toolchain, following the lab videos, capturing snapshots with date/time, and uploading them to GitHub.

 Welcome to the **VDI Setup Guide**!
 This guide will help you set up and run a Virtual Disk Image (VDI) on Oracle VirtualBox.

----

 ## 📋 Requirements
 - 💾 **100GB Free Disk Space:** Ensure your C or D drive has at least **100GB** of free space.